The Directors have pleasure to present their 33rd Annual Report and the audited AnnualAccounts for the year ended 31st March 2020.

 DIRECTORS' RESPONSIBILITY STATEMENT:

-ii) Such Accounting policies have been selected and applied consistently and judgmentsand estimates made when required that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period.
+ii) that the Directors have selected such Accounting policies and consistently appliedjudgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year 31st March2020 and of the profit of the Company for that period.

-iii) Proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the companies Act 2013 forsafeguarding the assets of the company and for preventing and detecting fraud and otherirregularities.
+iii) that the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the company and for preventing and detecting fraud andother irregularities.

-iv) The Directors have prepared the annual accounts on a going concern basis.
+iv) that the Directors have prepared the annual accounts on a going concern basis.

-vi) Proper systems devised to ensure compliance with the provisions of all applicablelaws and that such systems are adequate and operatingeffectively.
+vi) that the Directors have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

 Director(s) retiring by rotation: